mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 This section describes the encapsulation of RTP/RTCP packets in QUIC.

-QUIC supports two transport methods: streams {{!RFC9000}} and datagrams {{!RFC9221}}.
-This document specifies mappings of RTP to both of the transport modes.
-Senders can combine both modes by sending some RTP/RTCP packets over the same or different QUIC streams and others in QUIC datagrams.
+QUIC supports two transport methods: STREAM frames {{!RFC9000}} and DATAGRAMs {{!RFC9221}}.
+This document specifies mappings of RTP to both transport modes.
+Senders MAY combine both modes by sending some RTP/RTCP packets over the same or different QUIC streams and others in DATAGRAMs.

-{{multiplexing}} introduces a multiplexing mechanism that supports multiplexing RTP, RTCP, and, with some constraints, other non-RTP protocols. {{quic-streams}}
+{{multiplexing}} introduces a multiplexing mechanism that supports multiplexing RTP, RTCP, and, with some constraints, other non-RTP protocols.
-and {{quic-datagrams}} explain the specifics of mapping RTP to QUIC streams and QUIC datagrams, respectively.
+{{quic-streams}} and {{quic-datagrams}} explain the specifics of mapping RTP to QUIC STREAM frames and DATAGRAMs, respectively.

 ## Multiplexing {#multiplexing}